 A clean operation, including clean books, keeps silent killers at bay.

-1. Not Balancing the Bank Accounts
+1. Not Reconciling Bank Accounts

 This is the first thing I ask when I work with clients: “Are your bank recs up to date?”